Babe Ruth - Ruth, George Herman

 Blue Club Responses

 In the United Kingdom, the 2 No Trump response to a Weak Two Opening by partner is known as Blue Club Responses.
-In the United States, the 2 No Trump response to a Weak Two Opening by partner is known as the Ogust Convention.
+In the United States, the 2 No Trump responses to a Weak Two opening bid by partner are known as the Ogust Convention.
+See: Ogust Convention.

+The online version is presently off line.
 Published by Mr. Emil M. Prodanov.
-This modified version has only been preserved and archived as a .pdf file on this site.
+This modified version has only been preserved and archived as a .pdf file on this site for future reference.

-This is a Summary of The Blue Club, published by Mr. Benito Garozzo and Mr. Leon Yallouze in 1969, posted to the Internet and modified by Mr. G. Meier in 1995.
-This information has only been archived and preserved in .pdf file format on this site.
+The online version is presently off line.
+This is a Summary of The Blue Club, published by Mr. Benito Garozzo and Mr. Leon Yallouze in 1969, posted to the Internet and modified by Mr. G. Meier in the year 1995.
+This information has only been archived and preserved in .pdf file format on this site for future reference.

 Blue Club European Austrian Version